-Arizona Nursing Board Hearing
+Arizona Nursing Board Hearing | AZ Attorneys

-If you are facing an unfavorable AZBON outcome due to an Arizona Board of Nursing disciplinary action, you can always appeal the decision (for instance after lpn discipline).
+If you are facing an unfavorable AZBON outcome due to an Arizona Board of Nursing disciplinary action, you can always appeal the decision (for instance, after LPN discipline).

 Filing an Appeal after a Board Meeting

-Nursing Administrative Appeal and Hearing
+Arizona Nursing Administrative Appeal and Hearing

 Nurse License Suspension

-Nurses contact our office and frequently ask our attorneys, does state law allow the Arizona State Board of Nursing to suspend a nurse’s license.
+Nurses contact our office and frequently ask our attorneys if state law allows the Arizona State Board of Nursing to suspend a nurse’s license.

 “B. Revocation, suspension, annulment or withdrawal of any license is not lawful unless, before the action, the agency provides the licensee with notice and an opportunity for a hearing in accordance with this article.
 If the agency finds that the public health, safety or welfare imperatively requires emergency action, and incorporates a finding to that effect in its order, the agency may order summary suspension of a license pending proceedings for revocation or other action.
 These proceedings shall be promptly instituted and determined.”

-So, in short, yes.
-The Arizona Board of Nursing has the power to suspend your license if it determines you are an immediate threat to the health, safety and welfare of the public.
-Some usual reasons for a nursing license suspension include:
+The Arizona Board of Nursing can suspend your license if it determines you are an immediate threat to the public’s health, safety, and welfare.

 - Diverting narcotics.